exaV/screeps-kotlin-starter/README.md

 ### Performance
 Kotlin compiles to plain javascript, similar to Typescript.
 There is no runtime overhead.
 The major difference is that kotlin ships with a separate 1.5MB standard library.
-While it does not significantly slow us down, it does increase script load time and more importantly almost fills the code-size limit.
-This project uses the Dead-Code-Elimination-Plugin (kotlin-dce-js) to drastically reduce the size of all dependencies (e.g. stdlib is 186KB).
+We recommend to use the the Dead-Code-Elimination-Plugin 'kotlin-dce-js', like this project does, to drastically reduce the size of all dependencies (e.g. stdlib is 180kb afterwards).

 ### A note on `Object`
 Kotlin's `Object` Singletons persist over multiple ticks.
 This can be very useful to store non-essential but expensive-to-calculate data, especially in combination with `lazy()`

-It is highly recommended to use Isolated Virtual Machine (IVM) if you intend to make use of stateful Singletons.

 ### Troubleshooting